chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 chainctl auth login
 ```

-A web browser window will open to prompt you to login via Google’s OIDC flow (more methods to authenticate are coming soon).
-Select an account with which you wish to register.
-Once authenticated, you can create a group.
+A web browser window will open to prompt you to login via an OIDC flow.
+Currently, Chainguard Enforce supports Google, GitHub, and GitLab as OIDC providers.
+Select the account you wish to register with, and once authenticated, you can create a group.

 Now you can create a root group for your organization.
 This will be tied to the account you just used to authenticate to Chainguard Enforce.